AlivadTheImpala/school_vault/UX Chapter 1.md

 A good metric would measure something about the user and their interaction with the product.
 Whether it is *effective*, *efficient*, or *satisfactory* to use.
 Because people are different though.

 # 1.3 | The Value of UX Metrics
+Because the metrics we use need to be observable and quantifiable, we can than feel better about making certain decisions for a product or system.
+Rather than taking a guess on what you think might be better, you can utilize the metrics you've gathered to make a much better decision.

+There are 3 outcomes from implementing change through metrics:
+1. The new version is better than the current one
+2. The new version is worse
+3. No difference between versions